kanaria69/Mainecoco/README.md

-## What creature is smarter than a talking parrot?
-A spelling bee.
+## What did the father tomato say to the baby tomato whilst on a family walk?
+Ketchup.